yegor256/blog/_posts/2015/aug/2015-08-04-nine-steps-start-software-project.md

 my choice.
 If someone questions my decisions in the future, they may say that the alternatives were not analyzed properly.
-It will be clear whose [fault]({% pst 2014/oct/2014-10-12-who-is-software-architect %}) it was&mdash;mine.
+It will be clear whose [fault]({% pst 2014/oct/2014-10-12-who-is-software-architect %}) it was---mine.
 So I'm taking full responsibility for these two choices I've made: Lucene and Java&nbsp;8.

 Yet another item to the list: